 Planning a trip and wondering where to stay in Lanai?
 Although Lanai won’t have as many housing options as its neighboring island of Maui I promise you won’t have to sacrifice on style or luxury.
-Most travelers spend a few nights on Lanai because they are looking to get pampered in luxury, have seclusion or want to experience an off-the-beaten path Hawaii.
+Most travelers spend a few nights on Lanai because they are looking to get pampered in luxury, have seclusion or want to experience an off-the-beaten path Hawaii adventure.

 - The population of Lanai is around 3,000 residents, it is the least populated Hawaiian Island.

 - Who owns Lanai?
 Larry Ellison owns a 98% stake in Lanai He bought the island for $300 million in 2012.

 - The weather on Lanai is regularly warm and dry.
 Due to its location, sheltered by Molokai and Maui the island does not receive as much rainfall as the rest of Hawaii.
 Which makes this a perfect excursion when you are on Maui looking for things to do when it’s raining.

 - There are no traffic lights on the entire island of Lanai.

 - The only public transportation services on Lanai are supplied by the island’s hotels with the exception of the ferry service.
 If you want to get around on Lanai freely you must rent your own car.